Resources for Employees

 For matters of sexual misconduct where a faculty or staff member is accused of violating university policy, refer to The Administrative Policy (TAP 31: University Policy on Gender Discrimination and Sexual Misconduct.

 All Duquesne faculty and staff are required to receive periodic training on University Administrative Policy No. 31, Sexual Misconduct and Gender Discrimination, as conducted by The Offices of Title IX and Human Resources.
 This policy applies to all students, faculty, staff and visitors to the campus.
 The training may be completed via a classroom style training session or online.
-Faculty and staff can learn more about training options.
+If you have questions, please contact the Director of Compliance.